abrodze/QuasarModel-DESI/README.md

 # Example plotting for model components

-To plot the individual LOZ or HIZ_init eigenspectra from each file in python:
+To plot the individual eigenspectra from each file in python:
 ```
 from astropy.io import fits
 import numpy as np